node-red/node-red.github.io/docs/hardware/raspberrypi.md

 The pre-install uses the default node.js within Debian Jessie, which is version 0.10.29.
 You may wish to use more recent versions of Node.js such as v0.12.x or v4.2.x

+#### Upgrade script

+As of version 0.14.x there is a script in the pre-installed version of Node-RED that will do a full upgrade to the latest nodejs LTS and latest release version of Node-RED.

+**Note** - it runs as *sudo* and does delete existing nodejs and Node-RED directories.
+If you have installed any extra nodes or npm globally (ie anything NOT installed in the `~/.node-red` directory) then please ensure you back them up first.

+The script has only really been tested on clean installs of Node-RED, and is thus best used before you install lots of other nodes. caveat emptor.
+To upgrade run the command :

+    update-nodejs-and-nodered

+The script also tries to rebuild any nodes with native plugins that you have installed in the `.node-red` directory.
+This may fail, and you may need to manually re-install some of the nodes you previous had installed.
+To see the list of nodes you had installed

+    cd ~/.node-red
+    npm ls --depth=0

+#### Manual upgrade

 To do this you must uninstall the built-in version and re-install using the instructions below.
 To uninstall: